Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Introduction

-Sentinel-1 satellites can operate in different acquisition modes.
-One such mode is the Interferometric Wide Swath (IW) mode.
-It covers several hundred kilometers in range and azimuth directions and extends over incidence angles between 29° and 46°.
-These products are generally used to study coastal areas.
-In contrast, the open ocean is mainly observed by the Wave (WV) acquisition mode, producing images of about 20x20 kilometers at two possible incidence angles: 23° (WV1) and 37° (WV2).
-Although different studies have addressed the categorization and segmentation of rain cells \citep{10.1002/gdj3.73,Colin2022}, the calibration of SAR-derived rainfall product remains a challenge.
-The lack of a SAR dataset with ground reference rainfall data has certainly been a critical limitation.
-As illustrated by \cite{rs13163155}, Earth observation systems, such as the Sentinel-1 satellites, now allow for large-scale datasets of SAR observations combined with rainfall data provided by weather radars, specifically NOAA's NEXRAD sensors.
+Methods have been developed to detect rainfall from SAR instruments in the Ku-band \cite{10.1109/tgrs.2008.2001032} or X-band \cite{10.1109/tgrs.2019.2953143}.
+Although different studies have addressed the estimation of rainfall in the C-band \cite{10.1109/tgrs.2014.2367654} or the segmentation of rain cells \cite{10.1002/gdj3.73,Colin2022}, the calibration of SAR-derived rainfall products remains a challenge \cite{10.1016/j.rse.2016.10.015}.
+The lack of SAR dataset with groundtruthed reference rainfall data has certainly been a critical limitation.
+However, Earth observation systems, such as the Sentinel-1 satellites, now deliver large-scale datasets of SAR observations combined with rainfall data provided by weather radars, specifically NOAA's NEXRAD sensors \cite{rs13163155}.
+Therefore, the preparation and analysis of well collocated NEXRAD and Sentinel-1 measurements, both at high resolution, provides a unique opportunity to better characterize and detect rain signatures in SAR acquisitions.
+This methodology is not restricted to Sentinel-1 and can be utilized for other C-band SAR missions like Gao Fen 3 \cite{10.3390/rs10121929}, the RADARSAT Constellation Mission \cite{10.1080/07038992.2015.1104633}, or RISAT \cite{10.1109/ursigass.2014.6929612}.

-In this study, we examine how the availability of such a large-scale SAR-NEXRAD dataset combined with deep learning approaches can lead to a breakthrough in SAR-derived rainfall estimation.
-We focus specifically on vertical-vertical (VV) polarization, available for both IW and WV modes.
-A key contribution lies in registration-based preprocessing steps to implement state-of-the-art supervised deep learning schemes.
-We show that a U-Net architecture far outperforms the filtering-based schemes previously suggested \cite{rs13163155}.
-Thus, this study opens new avenues towards SAR-derived global precipitation products.
+In this study, we explore how deep learning approaches can leverage such a large-scale SAR-NEXRAD dataset to deliver SAR-derived rainfall estimation.
+We focus specifically on vertical-vertical (VV) polarization, available for all non-polar Sentinel-1 products.
+Our underlying assumption is that the relationship between the sea surface roughness and the reflectivity within the air column is strong enough to infer reflectivity bins from the former.
+We show that a U-Net architecture far outperforms the filtering-based schemes previously suggested in \cite{rs13163155}.

-In Section 2, we present our enhanced SAR-NEXRAD dataset and preprocessing methodology.
-In Section 3, we describe the proposed deep learning approaches.
-In Section 4, we present a quantitative and qualitative evaluation of the SAR-derived precipitation estimate and in Section 5, we discuss the main aspects and contributions of this study in more detail.